 Emerson.
 2. To form flutes or channels in, as in a column, a ruffle, etc.

-Fluted Flut"ed adjective 1.
-Thin; fine; clear and mellow; flutelike; as, fluted notes.
+1. Thin; fine; clear and mellow; flutelike; as, fluted notes.
 Busby.
 2. Decorated with flutes; channeled; grooved; as, a fluted column; a fluted ruffle; a fluted spectrum.

-Fluter Flut"er noun 1.
-One who plays on the flute; a flutist or flautist.
+1. One who plays on the flute; a flutist or flautist.
 2. One who makes grooves or flutings.

-a laundry iron for fluting ruffles; -- called also Italian iron , or gaufering iron .
-Knight. --
+Fluting iron , a laundry iron for fluting ruffles; -- called also Italian iron , or gaufering iron .
+Knight. -- Fluting lathe , a machine for forming spiral flutes, as on balusters, table legs, etc.

-Flutist Flut"ist noun [ Confer French
+Flutist noun [ Confer French

-flūtiste .]
+flûtiste .]

 A performer on the flute; a flautist.
 Busby.
 2. To move with quick vibrations or undulations; as, a sail flutters in the wind; a fluttering fan.
 3. To move about briskly, irregularly, or with great bustle and show, without much result.
 No rag, no scrap, of all the beau, or wit,